Editor's note: This piece was updated in 2023 to contain the latest resources related to Twin Cities Habitat homeownership.

 “There was never enough space before Habitat,” Hamida says.
 “My main reason for wanting a home was for my children.
 I wanted them to have a better living space and more room.”

 Over those 12 years, Hamida had another daughter, and her two oldest children graduated from college and moved out on their own.
-Her oldest daughter is now a teacher, and her oldest son works in computer coding.
-And the boy who was just four when she moved in is now in high school.
-Hamida continued working in healthcare.
+Her oldest daughter is now a teacher, and her oldest son works in computer coding Hamida continued working in healthcare.

-When the pandemic hit, it really caused Hamida to pause and reflect on her life—an experience shared by many in 2020.
+When the pandemic hit, Hamida paused and reflected on her life—an experience shared by many in 2020.

 “I’m now in my mid-50s, and with this pandemic moment I kind of wanted to recalculate what is important in my life,” Hamida says.
 “With COVID, you can see left and right that people are losing their jobs, losing their loved ones or themselves.
 Selling my home never came into my mind before, but the pandemic caused me to say, really, what is important now?”